About Zebra Mussels in Madison lakes

 Yes.
 Zebra mussels were discovered in fall of 2015 in Lake Mendota by an undergraduate University of Wisconsin limnology class.
 Scientists found zebra mussels aged up to three years old, which indicated the species has been established in the lake for a while.
-Fast forward to spring 2017, and zebra mussels are densely colonizing submerged rocks, logs, and other firm surfaces throughout lake.
-According to the DNR, they are also in Lake Monona, and are likely in Lake Wingra.
+Currently, zebra mussels can be found densely colonizing submerged rocks, logs, and other firm surfaces throughout lake.
+According to the DNR, they are also in Lake Monona.

 How are lakes and recreational users affected?

 Zebra mussels tend to have negative effects on the water systems they inhabit.
 They feed on suspended zooplankton, plants, and other debris.
 They are highly efficient at filtering food from water, and can significantly deplete zooplankton populations.
 This creates increased competition for fish that also rely on these food sources.
 Zebra mussels’ sharp shells can also impact barefooted swimmers.

 Zebra mussels are known to consume all types of algae but one.
 Cyanobacteria, which continues to be a large problem for Madison’s lakes and which poses a risk to humans, is not eaten by zebra mussels.
 In fact, cyanobacteria may even do better in water systems where zebra mussels are present.

 Can we get rid of zebra mussels?